Conditional Access enforcement changes June 15: check your exceptions now

 Scripts, scheduled tasks, and legacy integrations that authenticate non-interactively.

 These sign-ins request minimal scopes by design.
-A PowerShell script calling Graph, an Azure CLI pipeline, a line-of-business app using stored service account credentials: all of them request only what they need, which is often just User.Read or openid.
+A PowerShell script calling Graph, a line-of-business app using stored service account credentials: all of them request only what they need, which is often just User.Read or openid.
 That is exactly the scope range that has been bypassing Conditional Access.

 Today they pass silently.
 After the rollout reaches your tenant, they will not prompt for MFA.
 They will fail.